GlennPegden2/RetroNetSec/README.md

 # RetroNetSec
-A full fledge network of yester-year to teach long forgotten security techniques
+A fully fledge network of yester-year to teach long forgotten security techniques